Jackalope

 In the 1930s, Douglas Herrick and his brother, hunters with taxidermy skills, popularized the American jackalope by grafting deer antlers onto a jackrabbit carcass and selling the combination to a local hotel in Douglas, Wyoming.
-Thereafter, they made and sold many similar jackalopes to a retail outlet in South Dakota, and another taxidermist continues to manufacture the horned rabbits in the 21st century.
+Thereafter, they made and sold many similar jackalopes to a retail outlet in South Dakota, and other taxidermists continue to manufacture the horned rabbits into the 21st century.
 Stuffed and mounted, jackalopes are found in many bars and other places in the United States; stores catering to tourists sell jackalope postcards and other paraphernalia, and commercial entities in America and elsewhere have used the word jackalope or a jackalope logo as part of their marketing strategies.
 The jackalope has appeared in published stories, poems, television shows, video games, and a low-budget mockumentary film.
 The Wyoming Legislature has considered bills to make the jackalope the state's official mythological creature.

 The underlying legend of the jackalope, upon which the Wyoming taxidermists were building, may be related to similar stories in other cultures and other historical times.
 Researchers suggest that at least some of the tales of horned hares were inspired by sightings of rabbits infected with the Shope papilloma virus.
 It causes horn- and antler-like tumors to grow in various places on a rabbit's head and body.

 Folklorists see the jackalope as one of a group of tall tale animals, known as fearsome critters, common to North American culture since the turn of the twentieth century.
 These fabulous beasts appear in tall tales featuring hodags, giant snakes, fur-bearing trout, and many others.
 Some such stories lend themselves to comic hoaxing by entrepreneurs who seek attention for their own personal or their region's fortune.

 Name

 Jackalope is a portmanteau of jackrabbit and antelope.

-Jackrabbits are actually hares rather than rabbits though both are mammals in the family Leporidae.
+Jackrabbits are actually hares, rather than rabbits, though both are mammals in the family Leporidae.
 Wyoming is home to three species of hares, all in the genus Lepus.
 These are the black-tailed jackrabbit, the white-tailed jackrabbit, and the snowshoe hare.

-The antelope is actually a pronghorn (Antilocapra americana) rather than an antelope and are more closely related to giraffes, although one of its colloquial names in North America is "antelope".
+The nominal antelope is not any kind of true, Old World antelope, but actually the pronghorn or American antelope (Antilocapra americana), which is more closely related to the giraffe.

 Some of the largest herds of wild pronghorns, which are found only in western North America, are in Wyoming.
 The adults grow to about 3 ft tall, weigh up to 150 lb, and can run at sustained speeds approaching 60 mph.